ggreen86/XLSX-Workbook-Class/README.md

 ## Release 46

 Release 46 is released.
 This version adds enhancements to existing methods; please see the Release Notes for details.
+Release removed due to insufficient regression testing.

+## Release 47

+Release 47 is released.
+Corrected logic error in setting the cell merging calculation for the report listener.

 ## Written By